 \section{\mdseries{Introduction}}

-The BTZ black hole, introduced by Bañados, Teitelboim, and Zanelli, offers an exact solution to Einstein's field equations in (2+1)-dimensional spacetime with a negative cosmological constant, \(\Lambda = -\frac{1}{l^2}\), where \(l\) represents the radius of AdS$_3$ spacetime \cite{1}.
-Characterized by its mass parameter \(M\) and the cosmological constant, the static BTZ black hole lacks angular momentum and electric charge, resulting in a spacetime with a static, asymptotically anti-de Sitter (AdS) geometry and a well-defined horizon structure \cite{2}.
-The metric of this black hole, in standard coordinates \((t, r, \phi)\), is expressed as \cite{1,2}:
+The BTZ black hole, introduced by Bañados, Teitelboim, and Zanelli, provides an exact solution to Einstein’s field equations in (2+1)-dimensional spacetime with a negative cosmological constant, \(\Lambda = -\frac{1}{l^2}\), where \(l\) is the AdS\(_3\) radius \cite{1}.
+Defined by its mass parameter \(M\) and cosmological constant, the static BTZ black hole carries neither angular momentum nor electric charge, resulting in a static spacetime that is asymptotically anti-de Sitter with a well-defined horizon structure \cite{2}.
+Its metric, in standard coordinates \((t, r, \phi)\), is given by \cite{1,2}:

 where \(t\), \(r\), and \(\phi\) denote the time, radial, and angular coordinates, respectively.
-The term \(-M + \frac{r^2}{l^2}\) determines the spacetime's causal structure, with the event horizon located at \(r_+ = l\sqrt{M}\) for \(M > 0\).
-Due to the absence of angular momentum, the static BTZ spacetime is devoid of inner horizons or ergoregions, offering a simpler geometry compared to its rotating counterpart.
-This simplicity, coupled with the preservation of key features such as the event horizon, thermodynamic properties, and causal structure, makes the static BTZ black hole a compelling model for studying lower-dimensional gravity \cite{2}.
-Its mathematical tractability has enabled extensive investigations into black hole thermodynamics \cite{2,3}, quantum gravity \cite{3}, holographic superconductivity \cite{4}, and quantum criticality within the AdS$_3$/CFT$_2$ correspondence framework \cite{5}.
+The function \(-M + \frac{r^2}{l^2}\) governs the causal structure of the spacetime, with the event horizon located at \(r_+ = l\sqrt{M}\) for \(M > 0\).
+In the absence of rotation, this geometry lacks inner horizons and ergoregions, simplifying its structure relative to the rotating BTZ solution.
+Despite this simplicity, the static BTZ black hole preserves fundamental features such as event horizon properties, thermodynamics, and causal behavior, establishing it as a valuable model for studying gravity in lower dimensions \cite{2}.
+Its analytical tractability has facilitated detailed investigations into black hole thermodynamics \cite{2,3}, quantum gravity \cite{3}, holographic superconductivity \cite{4}, and quantum critical phenomena within the AdS\(_3\)/CFT\(_2\) framework \cite{5}.